caamillo/next-cms/README.md

 - [x] Fix if default lang not found, not showing anything
 - [x] Fix AddRow (doesnt work for multilangs... fix some refs prob)
 - [x] Type on screen functionality
+- [ ] Fix still contenteditable after disabling it
+- [ ] Remove Panel from Sidebar
+- [ ] Search a way to ignore the fact of a non localized page (no default.json anymore)
+- [ ] Refactory all codebase (Client-Side & Server-Side)

 ## Advanced